 Mercedes says all of the components fitted to the lap-setting car can be fitted to the road car, but AMG engineers were on hand to adjust the aero and chassis settings to optimise the Black Series for the particular strains that the Green Hell places on a car.
 Given the Black Series moniker usually denotes the most extreme performance version of an AMG Mercedes, this record is unlikely to be topped by an even more powerful AMG GT but who knows, Mercedes could bring it back for another go.

 1. Porsche 911 GT2 RS Manthey-Racing - 6:43.300s

 Porsche is no stranger to setting lap records at the Nurburgring.
 The German manufacturer currently holds the outright lap record with its monstrous 919 Hybrid setting a scarcely believable time of 5:19:55s.
-Porsche and tuning company Manthey-Racing have previously set a blistering 6:40 lap time around the 'Ring, but although that car was road-legal, the specification it ran to complete that lap time was for track-use only.
+Porsche and race team Manthey Racing have previously set a blistering 6:40 lap time around the 'Ring, but although that car was road legal, the specification it ran to complete that lap time was for track-use only.
 So, Porsche, Manthey-Racing and development driver and racer Lars Kern gave it another go with another tuned 911 GT2 RS and ended up beating the production car record with a 6:43.300.

 Other Nurburgring lap times

-If you thought the above top ten was a definitive, indisputable list, we have some bad news: plenty of other cars have set lap times which would see them break into the top ten times, but have fallen into somewhat of an automotive grey area.
+If you thought the above top 10 was a definitive, indisputable list, we have news: plenty of other cars have set lap times which would see them break into the top-10 times, but have fallen into somewhat of an automotive grey area.
 Should a time count if it’s set on special tyres?
 Should track cars be included?
 What about prototypes of forthcoming models?
-The inclusion of the following is up for debate...
+The inclusion of the following is up for debate.

 Tesla Model S Plaid